-There is a common misconception in Product Management that one needs a technical background or an MBA to be a successful Product Manager.
-We sat down with Nkem Nwankwo, a Senior Product Manager at BetterCloud, to discuss these misconceptions while also taking a looking at improving agility.
+There is a common misconception in Product Management that one needs a technical background or an M.B.A. to be a successful Product Manager.
+We sat down with Nkem Nwankwo, Senior Product Manager at BetterCloud, to discuss these misconceptions while also taking a look at improving agility.

 Product Gym: How much of an advantage do you feel you have with a Computer Engineering background?

 Nkem: That’s a great question, one I get all the time.
 I think it’s a huge advantage honestly, from the Project Management portion of it to communicate with the engineers.
 When you speak with engineers, you want to be able to speak their language.
 Having a technical background, I know what it’s like to be on that side.
 To be able to speak in technical terms is invaluable, really.
 I also understand the development process, how long things will take to create, etc.

 I can also place a higher value on their work because I understand the level of effort they put in.
 I want them to feel like they’ve played a crucial part in the project, which they have.
 My technical background plays into both the technical and emotional side of things.
 If you don’t have a Computer Engineering background, then you can develop these things on your own.
 It will take a lot more work, however.

 Product Gym: I see.
 When I talk to a lot of people who come from Software Development backgrounds, they feel that because sometimes they’re too technical, it puts a lot of distance between themselves and the business-side stakeholders.
 Would you say there are any disadvantages to being too technical as a Product Manager?